Which Printer Is Better? Canon or Epson?

 Custom Media Settings

 Canon PRO Series imagePROGRAF comes with a program called the Media Configuration Tool.
-This allows you to customize media files for head height, ink load, vacuum strength, custom renaming to whatever paper you want as well as attaching a profile to it so that it will automatically load when choosing the custom media file.
+This allows you to customize media files for head height, ink load, vacuum strength, custom renaming the media type files to whatever paper you want as well as attaching a profile to it so that it will automatically load when choosing the custom media file.

 Accounting Manager